jlggross/learning/README.md

 * **shell-commands.sh**: Annotations from the "Introduction to Shell" (https://learn.datacamp.com/courses/introduction-to-shell) from Datacamp.
 The file is **not** a runnable script.
 It's a notebook for the specified course.

+## Projects

+* **Project 1 - TV, Halftime Shows, and the Big Game**: In this project Super Bowl game, television, and halftime show data are loaded, cleaned, then explored.
+It explores visualization of distributions of combined points, point differences, and halftime show performances using histograms.
+Line plots are used to see how ad cost increases lagged behind viewership increases.
+Finally, conclusion shows that blowouts do appear to lead to a drop in viewers.

 ---